The Best CPU for Gaming in 2023

 ---|---|---|

-AMD's pricey $699 16-core 32-thread Ryzen 9 7950X3D brings incredible 3D V-Cache-powered gaming performance to a workstation-class processor for the highest-end systems.
-AMD's 12-core 24-thread Ryzen 7 7900X3D also delivers on the gaming front, but its price-to-performance ratio is lacking, so most are better stepping up to the 7950X3D.
+If you need more heft in heavy workloads, AMD's $489 16-core 32-thread Ryzen 9 7950X3D brings 3D V-Cache-powered gaming performance to a workstation-class processor for the highest-end systems.
+AMD's 12-core 24-thread $327 Ryzen 7 7900X3D represents the next step down the ladder, but it also delivers on the gaming front.

 We've benchmarked numerous Raptor Lake chips, including the Core i9-13900KS, Core i9-13900K, Core i7-13700K, and Core i5-13600K.
-These chips may now be previous-gen models, but they largely offer a better value at every price point, and deliver more performance than AMD's fastest standard models.
-We've also tested the Core i3-13100 and Core i3-13100F and found it delivers the best performance in the ~$100 price class.
+These chips may now be previous-gen models, but aside from the KS model, they largely offer a better value than the newer Intel models and deliver more productivity performance than AMD's fastest standard models (AMD's specialized X3D models are faster at gaming, though).

 The list below is for the best CPUs for gaming, while our list of best CPUs for workstations is for those who frequently tackle high-end content creation or professional work, while the best budget CPUs can help you find a cheap chip.
 Processors benefit from the best thermal paste, so check out our guide if you're shopping for a new processor.
 But if you're after the best CPU for gaming, you're in the right place.